Roy Hamilton: Epic beginning and career rise (1953–1956)

 In mid-1953, Hamilton was discovered singing in a Newark, New Jersey night club, The Caravan, by Bill Cook, who became his manager.
-Cook was the first African American radio disc jockey and television personality on the East Coast.
+Cook was the first Black American radio disc jockey and television personality on the East Coast.
 Cook made a demo tape of Hamilton's singing and brought it to the attention of Columbia Records.
 Columbia was impressed enough to sign Hamilton to their rhythm and blues subsidiary, Okeh Records.
 On November 11, 1953, Hamilton made his first recordings for the label in New York City.
 The session produced Rodgers and Hammerstein's "You'll Never Walk Alone" from the musical Carousel.
 The tune, one of the few secular numbers that Hamilton knew at the time, had been his live-performance specialty since 1947.

 But before it was released, Columbia had second thoughts and placed Hamilton with their newly-launched "pop" subsidiary label Epic.
 In the early 1950s, there were only two black male singers who were widely accepted by white audiences as mainstream pop stars: Nat King Cole and Billy Eckstine.
 Epic saw that same kind of "crossover" star potential in Hamilton, placing a nearly full-page ad in the January 23, 1954 edition of Billboard magazine which read, "a great new voice makes news with a great song!
 Roy Hamilton, You’ll Never Walk Alone…" In spite of poor musical backing, Hamilton's performance on "Walk Alone" is sensational and is the primary reason why it topped the Billboard R&B chart for eight weeks and became a national US Top-30 hit.
 His follow-up single, "If I Loved You", was another Rodgers and Hammerstein tune from Carousel.
 Although not as big a hit for Hamilton as "Walk Alone", it still reached number four on the US R&B chart.